IlianPihlajamaa/DNN/README.md

  - the 67th input parameter is log10(t)
  - the 68th input parameter is k, not necessarily on the grid at which the structure factor was sampled.

- It outputs the intermediate scattering function F(k, t)
+ It outputs the intermediate scattering function F(k, t).